Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-claude.md

 Prerequisites:
 - Completed the [local MCP setup](/docs/dbt-ai/setup-local-mcp)
-- Know your configuration method (OAuth, dbt Core only, or environment variables)
+- Know your configuration method (OAuth, dbt Core or Fusion, or environment variables)

-#### Using OAuth or environment variables directly (recommended)
+#### Using OAuth or environment variables directly

 The preferred method is to configure environment variables directly in Claude Code's configuration file without needing a separate `.env` file: